 The first one, however, looks like the perfect dish - just the one the restaurant manager was looking to serve dining guests.

 Don’t have the right skills, and you could miss out on your ideal job opportunity.
 See our guide: 30+ Best Examples of What Skills to Put on a Resume (Proven Tips)

 How to Add Other Sections for an Effective Waitressing Resume

-Let’s add in a dash of our secret ingredient: extra resume sections.
+Time to sprinkle in a dash of our secret sauce: extra resume sections.